Last updated: May 2026 · Written from 18 months of hands-on experience — from a root-rotted Brasil to a thriving collection of four.

 Fertilizing

-My 18-Month Philodendron Journey: From Near-Death to Successful Propagation
+My 18-Month Journey: From Near-Death to Successful Propagation

-Let me tell you exactly how I went from killing my philodendron to growing a small collection — including all the embarrassing mistakes along the way.
+Here’s exactly how I went from killing my philodendron to growing a small collection — embarrassing mistakes and all.

 The Beginning (March 2024)